-If you offer free courses that teach developers or training managers on how to use your software, then you can generate more awareness of your product, how it works, and its benefits.
+If you offer free courses that teach developers (referred to as developer marketing) or training managers on how to use your software, then you can generate more awareness of your product, how it works, and its benefits.
 When these learners then have to recommend a new solution to their business, your software will be top of mind, as they already like it and know how to use it.

 Take Redis Labs as an example.
 The in-memory database solution launched Redis University, which is a free platform that enables Redis users and enthusiasts to learn more about the product from their peers and database experts.

 While the goal of Redis University is to educate people on the product and get the Redis name out there, the added benefit is that it engages more business users than it might have otherwise, which can eventually translate into sales.

 6. Use your own courses for internal training and onboarding